surifirstpin/AcuBI_Technical_Documents/Version.6/SQL_Runner_TD.md

  <center><h1>SQL Runner</h1></center>

 Using SQL Runner, you can directly access the database and clout in variety of ways.
 It can easily set up the connection, and navigate the tables under your schema.
-It an execute  pre-written SQL queries and display the query in run history.
+It can execute  pre-written SQL queries and display the query in run history.
 At the same time create your customs views here and perform useful task with them in model section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/f127fd40abc4d77b566dd8186cea91b69a9bfd25/images/New_version5/TD_SQL_Image1.png)
  <b><Font color = " black">Image 1</font></b>